lbruun-net/maven4-central-publish-example-multi/README.md

 - `MAVEN_CENTRAL_PASSWORD`.
 Password part of the Sonatype Nexus token you use to publish to Maven Central. (*)

-You can use your old-style username/password for the Sonatype Nexus UI instead of token.
+*) You can also use your old-style username/password for the Sonatype Nexus UI instead of token.
 However, Sonatype has announced that old-style username/password will eventually stop working for publishing.
 You still need your old-style username/password to log into the Sonatype Nexus UI, though.